PanagopoulosGeorge/RTEC-agent/docs/references.md

   In 13th International Conference on Distributed and Event-Based Systems (DEBS), pp. 163–174, 2019.
 - Mantenoglou P., Pitsikalis M. and Artikis A., [Stream Reasoning with Cycles](https://cer.iit.demokritos.gr/publications/papers/2022/KR2022-final.pdf).
   In 19th International Conference on Principles of Knowledge Representation and Reasoning (KR), pp. 544–553, 2022.
-- Mantenoglou P., Pitsikalis M. and Artikis A., [Complex Event Recognition with Allen relations](https://cer.iit.demokritos.gr/publications/papers/2023/kr_allen.pdf).
+- Mantenoglou P., Kelesis D. and Artikis A., [Complex Event Recognition with Allen relations](https://cer.iit.demokritos.gr/publications/papers/2023/kr_allen.pdf).
   In 20th International Conference on Principles of Knowledge Representation and Reasoning (KR), 2023.
 - Kouvaras A., Mantenoglou P. and Artikis A., [Generating Activity Definitions with Large Language Models](https://doi.org/10.48786/edbt.2025.83).
   In 28th International Conference on Extending Database Technology (EDBT), 2025.
 - Mantenoglou P. and Artikis A., [Temporal Specification Optimisation for the Event Calculus](https://cer.iit.demokritos.gr/publications/papers/2025/aaai2025.pdf).
   In 39th Annual AAAI Conference on Artificial Intelligence (AAAI), 2025.
+- Mantenoglou P., Pitsikalis M. and Artikis A., [Reasoning over Streams of Events with Delayed Effects.](https://cer.iit.demokritos.gr/publications/papers/2025/jair2025.pdf).
+  In Journal of Artificial Intelligence Research (JAIR), 2025.
 - [Manual of RTEC](../RTEC_manual.pdf).

 [🠔](contents.md)